swasun/VQ-VAE-Speech/README.md

                         Plot the losses of the experiments based of the specified file in --experiments_configuration_path
                         option (default: False)
+  --evaluate            Evaluate the model (default: False) --compute_dataset_stats
+                        Compute the mean and the std of the VCTK dataset (default: False)
 ```

 First, we need to download the dataset (only VCTK is supported for now) and compute the MFCC features: